Action civics: Earth Force

+Earth Force is a nongovernmental organization implementing environmental action civics programs in middle schools since 1999.
+Today Earth Force is an educator professional development organization that specializes in preparing young people to participate in environmental decision making in their communities.
+Earth Force believes that citizen engagement is essential to good environmental solutions and that young people learn best by doing.
+Earth Force trains other organizations to incorporate environmental action civics into their programming and is currently supporting over 100 organizations in 29 states.

 iEngage

 Established in Texas in 2013 through Baylor University, iEngage is a free, weeklong summer “civics institute” for students in grades 5-9, ages 9-14.
 Their mission is to develop young people’s civic and political competence while strengthening communities through inquiry-based civics programs regarding local community issues.
 In small groups based on grade-level, teachers help students research community issues and create a plan of action. iEngage also holds field trips to legislative libraries and hosts political guest speakers.

 Junior State of America

 The Junior State of America (JSA) is a Californian non-profit formed in 1934 with the goal of helping high school students develop leadership and political participation skills.
 Their values are "leadership, empowerment, accountability, and diversity/inclusion."
 JSA leads conventions and summer programs to teach students more about civics processes.
 The organization's notable alumni include Leon Panetta, Mike McCurry, and Tom Brady and 3 Congresspeople: Mark Takano, Derek Kilmer, and Zoe Lofgren.